forwinder15/learndiesels/content/posts/2019-05-08--what-all-can-a-diesel-run-on/index.md

 But there are experts who consider adding oil acceptable.
 There is no agreement among them.
 Some have nothing against the oil in the fuel for old engines with pin nozzles (vortex-chamber and pre-chamber diesel), but they have doubts regarding the diesel, the nozzles of which are equipped with multi-drop diffusers (direct injection).
 Others allow the addition of oil only in the winter period of operation, especially when diesel fuel was diluted with kerosene or gasoline.
 Finally, there are those who do not see anything problems in adding oil at any time of the year, regardless of the type of diesel.

-## Can a diesel engine run on vegetable oil?
+## Can a diesel engine run on vegetable oil

 Scientists have proven that a diesel engine can run on a mixture of vegetable oil and diesel fuel.
 The first in this direction were distinguished German firms.
 At the moment, engines have already been developed that function on both diesel fuel and vegetable oil.
 A distinctive feature of such units is the need for initial warming up on diesel fuel with the subsequent transition to vegetable oil in automatic mode.
 The highest efficiency can be achieved by adding about 30% vegetable oil (by volume) to bio-diesel.